-Committee meetings tend to be more informal than would a City Council meeting.
-The Chair of the committee has the duty and authority to allow the level of informality they feel would best facilitate the work of the committee.
+Committee meetings tend to be more informal than a City Council meeting.
+The Chair of the committee has the duty and authority to allow the level of informality he or she feels would best facilitate the work of the committee.